Powerbridge Technologies Co. Ltd. (PBTS) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for PBTS is $7.00, The public float for PBTS is 87.88M, and currently, shorts hold a 7.94% of that float.
-The average trading volume for PBTS on March 02, 2023 was 14.03M shares.
+The average price predicted by analysts for PBTS is $7.00, The public float for PBTS is 87.88M and currently, short sellers hold a 7.94% ratio of that float.
+The average trading volume of PBTS on March 06, 2023 was 15.05M shares.

 PBTS’s Market Performance